 - 7.1 Self harm, self-mutilation, eating disorders, suicide threats and gestures by a child must always be taken seriously and may be indicative of a serious mental or emotional disturbance.
 We will make use of the ESCC Self-harm Toolkit to support our practice in this area. - 7.2 The DSL will always make onward referral to mental health specialist services or Children's Social Care, in line with the Pan-Sussex Child Protection and Safeguarding Procedures. - 7.3 Within East Sussex there is a protocol so that when a young person attends the Emergency Department of The Conquest Hastings or the Eastbourne District General Hospital, and self-harm is evident, the hospital will seek to share information with the DSL at the young person's college or college.
 The sharing of this information is based entirely upon consent from the young person/parent/carer, so the college will not receive information about every incident.
 Where the college does receive information about an incident of self-harm, this will be a care plan devised by a paediatric liaison mental health nurse who assessed the young person at the hospital.
-Any care plan received will be used to inform the ongoing safeguarding of that young person and communication/liaison with the young person/parent/carer will be arranged to facilitate this. - 7.4 If a young person's presentation at the Emergency Department represents a safeguarding concern, then the safeguarding team at the hospital will raise this through their own safeguarding processes and SPOA will be informed.
-In this respect not all presentations at the Emergency Department will automatically trigger a referral to SPOA, so if on receipt of a care plan from the hospital further concerns emerge, either from existing contextual information the college has, or from new information shared by the young person, then we will follow our usual safeguarding processes and consider making a referral to SPOA.
+Any care plan received will be used to inform the ongoing

+- safeguarding of that young person and communication/liaison with the young person/parent/carer will be arranged to facilitate this. - 7.4 If a young person's presentation at the Emergency Department represents a safeguarding concern, then the safeguarding team at the hospital will raise this through their own safeguarding processes and SPOA will be informed.
+In this respect not all presentations at the Emergency Department will automatically trigger a referral to SPOA, so if on receipt of a care plan from the hospital further concerns emerge, either from existing contextual information the college has, or from new information shared by the young person, then we will follow our usual safeguarding processes and consider making a referral to SPOA. - 7.5 To support our staff in recognising the signs, identifying risks, supporting children and young people who may be at risk of suicide, and to manage unexpected death within our school and wider community we use the ESCC Unexpected Death Toolkit.
+The principles of the toolkit, whilst focused on suicide, apply to any unexpected death.